 There are some departments or employees that need their own space to privately discuss topics and share information.
 Use the permission settings in your company intranet to make this easier.

 Managers, or anybody working on confidential tasks, will have a secure place to openly collaborate and discuss topics.
-You also eliminate a bunch of platforms that can complicate collaboration, such as as email, chat, and Dropbox.
+You also eliminate the use of unnecessary platforms that can complicate collaboration, such as as email.
 Now, users can accomplish all of their tasks in one place.
-Edit unfinished documents, discuss department plans, or share files in one private hub.
+Edit unfinished documents, discuss department plans, or share confidential files in one private hub.

 35. Go mobile.

 If your company intranet doesn’t have a mobile app, you’re missing out on a huge feature that many employees want.
 These days, accessibility isn’t a request; it’s an expectation.
 When users are on the go, they want to carry their work with them.

 Perhaps a staff member is at a work convention and doesn’t have a laptop handy.
 Or maybe an unexpected meeting popped up and you need the name of a person who worked on a project.
 Or maybe you manage frontline workers who need on the spot access to specific forms or tools.

 Regardless of the situation, your digital workplace should fit in the palm of your hands.
 As long as the mobile intranet design is easy to navigate and has essential features, your staff will never be too far from their desk.

 36. Keep an eye on advancing company intranet examples.

 Employee intranet software is evolving everyday.
 Platforms such as Axero consistently release updates and new features to improve productivity and user happiness.

 Pay attention to emerging internal communication trends and feedback from your employees.
 Sometimes it’s not the content that is lacking but the tools.
 As your company’s needs expand, make sure your company intranet is growing with it.